hanah-fei/landcover-sustainability/README.md

 # landcover-sustainability
 ## Stanford CS230 Project

-Temporal analysis of regional sustainability using CNNs and satellite data An investigation into landcover classification with Sentinel 2 data
+#### Temporal analysis of regional sustainability using CNNs and satellite data.
+#### An investigation into landcover classification with Sentinel 2 data

 ### build_dataset.py
 Takes RGB or 13 spectral band data and shuffles, splits into training/dev/test 80/20/20